debcuyler/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter data to uncover trends
+Performing analysis on Kickstarter data to uncover trends regarding funding for theater projects, specifically funding of theater plays in the US and Great Britain.
+Analysis includes outcomes based on launch date as well as comparative analysis of Goal and Pledged contributions between successful and failed campaigns. overall, theater based campaigns have a favorable success rate and the optimal timing of a campaign occurs in the months from January through July